Sourdough Chocolate Chip Cookies￼ - MAKE IT DOUGH

 Instructions

-Brown butter: Melt butter in a small saucepan over medium-low heat, heat butter for 2 to 3 minutes swirling the pan occasionally to loosen the milk solids from the bottom of the pan.
+Brown butter: Melt butter in a small saucepan over medium-low heat,.
+Once melted, continue to heat butter for 2 to 3 minutes swirling the pan occasionally to loosen the milk solids from the bottom of the pan.
 Remove from heat when the milk solids are golden brown and the butter has a nutty aroma.
 Transfer the butter to a heatproof bowl.
 Whisk the miso and powdered milk into the brown butter, if using.
 Let the brown butter cool for 10 minutes.

 Make the cookie dough: Add brown sugar, granulated sugar, oil, egg yolks and vanilla to browned butter and whisk until combined.
 Let the mixture rest for 5 minutes.